Electrical, Computer, Software, & Systems Engineering

 - Bachelor of Science in Computer Engineering

-- Bachelor of Science in Computer Science (with Areas of Concentration in Applied Mathematics Business Administration, and Human Factors)
+- Bachelor of Science in Computer Science (with Areas of Concentration in Cyber security Engineering, Business Administration, Homeland Security, and Human Factors)

-- Bachelor of Science in Electrical Engineering(with optional tracks in Avionics and in Systems Engineering)
+- Bachelor of Science in Electrical Engineering(with optional tracks in Avionics and in Aerospace Systems)

 - Bachelor of Science in Software Engineering